Getting Started

 print(summaries)

-Here is a slightly more complex example showing how to compute the InterModel Vigorish contrasting predictings for the 2PL to predictions from the 1PL for an example dataset (using cross-validation across 4 folds).
+Here is a slightly more complex example that takes advantage of irwpkg to easily fetch a dataset and to then compute the InterModel Vigorish contrasting predictings for the 2PL to predictions from the 1PL for an example dataset (using cross-validation across 4 folds; see also the documentation in the related imv package).
+Note the irw_long2resp function which is helpful for reformatting IRW data from long to wide.

 Code